algorand/java-algorand-sdk/README.md

 # Cryptography

-To use the library, users will need to add their own provider for `Ed25519` signatures and `SHA-512/256` checksums.
-For instance:
+To use the library, the SDK requires you specify a JCA provider for `Ed25519` signatures and `SHA-512/256` checksums.
+This SDK is tested with `BouncyCastle 1.61` (bouncycastle.org).
+This SDK also bundles Bouncy Castle for your convenience.
+In your applications, setup the SDK, like the following example code:

 ```java
 import org.bouncycastle.jce.provider.BouncyCastleProvider;